 The best time to trim your hedgehog’s nails is after a bath.
 The nails are softer and easier to trim.

 Use baby nail clippers when trimming a hedgehog’s nails.
 If possible, have someone help you.
-One person holds the paw (careful not to pull the paw or twist it) and let the other person trim.
+One person should hold the paw (careful not to pull the paw or twist it) while the other person trims.
 If you don’t have anyone who can help you, keep the hedgehog against your body as you cut.

 Only trim a little of the nail at a time.
 The reason for this is that the blood supply (kwik) to the nail grows as the nail grows.
 Cut off a little and the kwik will recede.
 If you accidentally cut too deep into the nail it will bleed, but not cause permanent damage.

-If you neglect cutting your hedgehog’s nails, it lead to overgrown nails that curl into the hedgehog’s foot causing damage to the foot, abnormal walking and infection.
+If you neglect to cut your hedgehog’s nails, it leads to overgrown nails that curl into the hedgehog’s foot causing damage to the foot, abnormal walking, and infection.

 And one more thing, just in case you were wondering, no you can not put nail polish on your hedgehog. 🙂